pybuilder/pybuilder/README.md

 [![Open bugs](https://badge.waffle.io/pybuilder/pybuilder.png?label=bug&title=Open%20Bugs)](https://waffle.io/pybuilder/pybuilder)

-PyBuilder is a software build tool written in 100% pure Python and mainly targets Python applications.
+PyBuilder is a software build tool written in 100% pure Python, mainly targeting Python applications.

-PyBuilder is based on the concept of dependency based programming but also comes along with powerful plugin mechanism that allows the construction of build life cycles similar to those known from other famous (Java) build tools.
+PyBuilder is based on the concept of dependency based programming, but it also comes with a powerful plugin mechanism, allowing the construction of build life cycles similar to those known from other famous (Java) build tools.

 PyBuilder is running on the following versions of Python: 2.6, 2.7, 3.2, 3.3, 3.4 and PyPy.